 Worked as a secret Nazi Codebreaker at Bletchley Park.

 Between 1941 and 1945 Betty Webb was stationed at the Government Code & Cypher School’s codebreaking operation at Bletchley Park.
 At 18 years of age, Betty volunteered for the ATS, the Women's Army.
 Between 1941 and 1945 she became part of the war time codebreaking operation at the Government Code & Cypher School based at Bletchley Park.
 She then moved on to the Japanese Section in Block F to paraphrase deciphered Japanese messages.
 In 1945, this work lead Betty to see out the war in the Pacific at The Pentagon.
 By the end of her stint at Bletchley Park in 1945, Betty Webb had progressed from private to staff sergeant.
 She has since written a book of her experiences called Secret Postings: Bletchley Park to the Pentagon, under her full name Charlotte Vine-Stevens and is still giving talks today about her experiences at Bletchley.
 She has done 150 so far and her book is available on Amazon.
-In her late teens, Betty studied a domestic science course at Radbrook College in Shrewsbury, which was part of Shrewsbury Colleges Group.
+In her late teens, Betty studied a domestic science course at Radbrook College in Shrewsbury, which was part of Shrewsbury College of Arts & Technology.